- Home

 Any lender offering equity release products must be authorised by either the Financial Conduct Authority (FCA) or Prudential Regulation Authority (PRA) and pay the FSCS an annual levy for its services.
 This means that if you take out an equity release product the lender will have paid the FSCS to provide a level of insurance for your money.
 Exactly how much you are covered for will depend on when the company failed, but you could be entitled to compensation for up to £85,000.

-In addition to FSCS protection, reputable equity release providers are part of the Equity Release Council (ERC).
+In addition to FSCS protection, reputable equity release providers will be members of the Equity Release Council (ERC).
 This is a trade body that protects consumer interests through a number of safeguards which include a no negative equity guarantee (so you will never owe more than the value of your home), and the requirement to seek professional financial and legal advice before taking out equity release.
 It also includes restrictions on interest rates for lifetime mortgages as well as a security of tenure which means you can’t be forced to leave your home.

 Equity release calculator